 Here’s one way to look at things: If your contractor skips steps prior to the actual installation – for example, maybe they don’t perform a load calculation, analyze your ductwork, or test static pressure – it’s time to get nervous.
 Even if they managed to pull off a seemingly decent installation, they’re probably not going to audit the job.

-On the other hand, a contractor who does go through these steps and sends highly trained, experienced technicians to perform the installation (employees, mind you, not subcontractors), you’ll probably be extremely happy with the performance of your new system.
+On the other hand, with a contractor who does go through these steps and sends highly trained, experienced technicians to perform the installation (employees, mind you, not subcontractors), you’ll probably be extremely happy with the performance of your new system.
 Do you still need an audit?
 Definitely.
 Things can go wrong.
 Unintended hiccups can inhibit the system from working the way it should.

 In an ideal world, quality control audits would be a normal part of the process.
 We’re not there yet, but maybe we will be one day.